 "We'll never play on April Fools' Day again," Schott said later.

-However, most fans seemed to agree it was the right thing to do.
+Most fans seemed to agree postponing the game was the right thing to do.

 "The mood of the stadium, nobody wanted … we weren't sure what happened to Mr. McSherry and I think it was the respectful thing to do," one woman said as the fans emptied out.